 ‘Woodland Trust Deer Position Statement’ – Woodland Trust

-A really comprehensive book is the aptly name Venison by The Game Larder, including a step-by-step butchery guide.
+A really comprehensive book is the aptly named Venison by The Game Larder, including a step-by-step butchery guide.
 It’s not just a cookery book, this is a celebration of deer: in stunning pictures, showcasing British deer, deer-stalking and the delight in harvesting natures bounty.